 If you need assistance with the Poster upload site, please contact email@example.com, and you will receive a prompt response.
 Be sure to include your poster title and/or presentation number.

-Dismantling: Posters must be removed On Saturday, November 4 at 7:30 p.m. immediately following the Reception.
+Dismantling: Posters must be removed On Sunday, November 4 by 11:00 a.m.
 Remaining posters will be discarded.

 Display: Posters will be displayed on 4’ high x 8 wide’ tack boards; push pins are supplied.
 Contact Information for the presenter including last name, and poster number should be placed on the back side of the poster in the upper left corner.
 Attach the poster with push pins.
 Tapes, glues, or other messy or permanent substances are not appropriate for use on tack boards.
 You will have the option to order a mailing/hanging service when you upload your poster.